-The Institution's Academic Year is divided into three terms (trimesters of approximately three and a half (3.5) months each).
+The Institution's Academic Year is divided into two terms (trimesters of approximately four (4) months each).
 The academic calendar is published yearly and is included within this Catalog.
-The institution's programs are measured in trimester credit hours as per the accreditation criteria formula.

 CLASS ATTENDANCE

 Students are expected to attend all the courses in which they are officially enrolled.
 Work missed by absences is the responsibility of the student.
 This work, whether it be for a grade or not, can be made-up through a consultation with the course professor.